trafficparrot/trafficparrot-examples-openshift/README.md

 Change the memory to 750Mi, Jenkins is quite memory hungry.
 Accept the default values for everything else.

 NOTE: It is best to wait at least 10 minutes for Jenkins to fully start up the first time.
+The UI will initially be unresponsive and return an "Application is not available" message.

 ### Import and run the pipeline
 First we need the ability to build Java images: